Experimental Analysis of Biasing Voltage Generation in Wave-Controlled RIS: Derivation of the Analytical Model of the RIS Unit Cell

 leading to the final expression for the impedance at the surface of the RIS unit cell:

-Numerical values for the circuit elements $L_\mathrm{d}$, $C_\mathrm{d}$, and $R_\mathrm{d}$ are determined by performing a single full-wave simulation of the RIS unit cell without including the varactor.
-In our case, we use CST Studio Suite to model the RIS under an orthogonally incident plane wave traveling along the $-z$-axis, thereby accounting for mutual coupling among the RIS elements.
+The numerical values for the circuit elements $L_\mathrm{d}$, $C_\mathrm{d}$, and $R_\mathrm{d}$ are determined by performing a single full-wave simulation of the RIS unit cell shown in Fig. \ref{fig:RIS_Dimensions.png} without including the varactor, the biasing via at the center of the patch, or the coplanar waveguide on the RIS board ground plane (it includes the via to GND and the small rectangular patch connected to it that will connect to the varactor).
+In our case, we use CST Studio Suite to model the RIS under an orthogonally incident plane wave polarized along $y$ and traveling along the $-z$ direction, thereby accounting for mutual coupling among the RIS elements (we use periodic boundary conditions in $x$ and $y$).
 The model also incorporates copper losses and the relevant dielectric material properties.
 From this simulation, the scattering parameters are extracted, and the impedance $Z^\mathrm{FW}_\mathrm{eq}$ is computed from the Z-parameters to determine the values of $\omega_\mathrm{e}$ and $\omega_\mathrm{m}$.
-Once $\omega_\mathrm{e}$ and $\omega_\mathrm{m}$ are determined, the circuit element values can be obtained as follows: \begin{itemize}
+For simplicity, $\omega_\mathrm{e}$ and $\omega_\mathrm{m}$ are approximated by determining when the phase is exactly $180^\circ$ and $0^\circ$, respectively.
+Then, the circuit element values are obtained as follows: \begin{itemize}

 \item The equivalent inductance $L_\mathrm{s}$ is analytically derived by modeling the dielectric substrate as a transmission line of length $D$ in the $z$ direction, with a ground plane termination.
 Using a Taylor series expansion, the impedance expression $j\omega L_{\mathrm{s}}=j\sqrt{\mu_0/(\epsilon_0 \epsilon_r)} \tan (\omega\sqrt{\epsilon_r}D /c)$ leads to the approximate value